mdadm(8) — Linux manual page

 -b, --brief

 Be less verbose.
-This is used with --detail and
+This is used with --detail and --examine.

---examine.
-Using --brief with --verbose gives an
+Using --brief with --verbose gives an intermediate level of

 MONITOR MODE top